learnk8s/learnk8s.io/_blog/why-kube/index.md

 You shouldn't treat the infrastructure as an after thought.

-A much better to way is to declare dependencies and package them as you develop your application, right from the beginning.
+You should look after your dependencies and package them as you develop the application, right from the beginning.

-What would be even more useful if you could pass down the application, the dependencies and artefact as a single bundle.
+Ideally, you should archive all of the parts necessary to run your component as a single archive.

-So that when the application is deployed, you don't have to start from zero in looking into what's needed for it to start.
+No more getting lost in chasing dependencies just before a release.

-_It sounds all good, but how do you actually scale that to several teams?_
+_It sounds all good, but how do you actually scale that in th organisation?_

 ## Scaling releases with your teams